-- Act appropriately and in good faith in its dealings with the Company's patrons. - Respect the views of the Company's patrons, including suggestions and requests made by the patrons concerning services offered by the Company.
-Moreover, the Company shall seek to address all customer complaints promptly and fairly. - Provide the Company's patrons with all facts which the patrons should be aware of concerning the services offered by the Company or legally mandated.
+- Act appropriately and in good faith in his or her dealings with the Company's patrons. - Respect the views of the Company's patrons, including suggestions and requests made by the patrons concerning services offered by the Company.
+Moreover, the Company shall seek to address all customer complaints promptly and fairly. - Provide the Company's patrons with facts concerning the services offered by the Company that the Company deems appropriate for the patrons to be aware of.

+The employees shall maintain the confidentiality of information entrusted to them by the Company or its patrons, except when disclosure is duly authorized or legally mandated.
 Confidential information includes all non-public information that may be of use to the Company's competitors, or harmful to the Company or its patrons, if disclosed.

-The employees shall maintain the confidentiality of information entrusted to them by the Company or its patrons, except when disclosure is duly authorized